Mnemis: Dual-Route Retrieval on Hierarchical Graphs for Long-Term LLM Memory: Methodology

 \section{\M~Methodology}

 To achieve effective memory organization, \M~constructs two major components: a base graph and a hierarchical graph and two key memory retrieval mechanisms: System-1 Similarity Search and System-2 Global Selection.
-We implement \M~based on Graphiti\footnote{url{https://github.com/getzep/graphiti}}.
+We implement \M~based on Graphiti\footnote{\url{https://github.com/getzep/graphiti}}.